Afternoon Tea With Mae West

 She ushered us to follow her into the lounge.
 All this time not a word was spoken.
 Now, the lounge was all white and contained the famous white piano, which was, to my horror, painted in flat white emulsion paint.
 Although it always looked so large in all the photos I had seen it was a tiny mini baby grand.
 Reece had been right – she certainly liked white!

 I couldn’t believe it; she was living in a really small apartment.
 We stood there waiting for her to speak.
 “Well boys, take a seat,” which she made sound so very sexy as only she could.
 In fact, whatever she said sounded sexy!
 We sat by a small coffee table, Reece and Ray on a tiny 2–seater, Mae in a small armchair, and I facing her in the other armchair.
 I was having a very good look at her as she was facing the light.
 She looked relaxed and quite radiant.
 In fact she looked really the same as I remembered her when she used to come out the stage door of the Prince of Wales Theatre all those years before, but I couldn’t really take my eyes away from the egg stain.

 She asked Reece to make us some tea, English style, and we talked.
 She wanted to know how long we were in L.A. for and what we did.

 I made a funny and told her that Ray and I were in the fresh meat business, which puzzled her.
-Then I explained that we owned The Casino de Paris theatre club in Denman Street, London, W.1., a striptease theatre club, which she understood as burlesque.
+Then I explained that we owned The Casino de Paris Theatre Club in Denman Street, London, W.1., a Striptease Theatre Club, which she understood as Burlesque.
 She was amused and laughed at the pun.
-This was before I started my illusion act and became Zee around 1978.
+This was way before I started my Illusion act and became Zee around 1978.